Adamf124/react-tutorial-speedy/README.md

 Across 24 hours I coded the React Tutorial Tic Tac Toe game.
 This will be my second time coding it, but my first time doing it under any type of time constraints.
-It took me from 6 pm EST to
+It took me from 6 pm EST to ...
+TBD

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).